 Our friendship was not altogether happy.
 There were, at various times, prolonged bouts of resentment, but there was also a strong attachment.
 We drank too, a little unheedingly perhaps, but never letting it get in the way of reason.
-Besides, the drink helped generate the vigour and spite required for our wilful rejection of having to be part of the daily danse macabre we thought our life was.
+Besides, the drink helped generate the vigour and spite required for our wilful rejection of having to be part of the daily danse macabre that we thought our life was.

-Though we were quite fond of one another, things started to go rotten sometime toward the end of college.
+Though we were quite fond of one another, things started to go rotten sometime toward the end of the university.
 Jesus was out for some while – trouble at home, he said – but when he was back, he began to lose his edge.
 His temper would often fail him, and on several occasions we had massive rows.
 There were no more conversations about wanting to be the tough rebels who buck the system.
-In fact, there were no more conversations at all, just fleeting phrases exchanged whenever the circumstances required that.
+In fact, there were no more conversations at all, just fleeting phrases exchanged whenever the circumstances required it.

 When only the two of us remained in the room that late May evening, Jesus was silent for a long time.
 Finally, he lit a roll-up – which was, of course, strictly against fire safety rules, but a fire would probably have improved the 1970s concrete box that was the college – and confided in me the cause of his sulk.

 His father – I suppose I might call him Joseph just for the hell of it – had, out of a sudden impulse of honesty perhaps, confessed that he had in fact been in the lower ranks of the Federal Security Service (FSB), the successor to the KGB, and that his furniture job was a smokescreen.
-I should, perhaps, establish context here: of all the things that Jesus and I reserved our contempt for, the FSB, alongside the majority of the college staff, the people at the post office and the United Russia party, were abhorred the most.
+I should, perhaps, establish context here: of all the things that Jesus and I reserved our contempt for, the FSB, alongside the majority of the university staff, the people at the post office and the United Russia party, were abhorred the most.

 To have a father who was actually part of this system was something beyond bearable for Jesus.
 He was leaving home, he declared.
 “Everything stinks of blood now in my flat,” he said.
 “I can’t go on like this.”